“Ghosts of West Virginia” album cover. Courtesy www.bear-family.com

 This character feels like just the sort of person who Trump pushed over the edge, into anarchic violence at the Capitol on that fateful January day.

 We can only hope, and strive, for the time when such folks endure as a reasonably healed part of America’s social fabric, while the raw edge of the nation’s anti-democratic and anti-diversity malignance begins to fade away.
-Musical storytellers like Earle and McMurtry have laid footsteps to follow, and perhaps to a bridge to new understanding, healing and common purpose.
+Musical storytellers like Earle and McMurtry have laid forthright footsteps to follow, and perhaps to a bridge to new understanding, healing and common purpose.

 1 The number of people employed by the coal mining industry has fallen 15% since Trump took office in January 2017.
 Job losses temporarily stabilized during his years in office, according to US Bureau of Labor Statistics Data, but the trend is continuing.
 Jobs did not increase, partly due to Trump’s trade wars and unsuccessful efforts to use the Defense Production Act to prop up coal plants, before the pandemic curtailed coal demand and employment.